Create New Geoprocessing Project

 - Azores Nearshore Reports.

-Create SeaSketch Project
+Create A SeaSketch Project

-First, follow the instructions to create a new SeaSketch project.
+First things first, follow the instructions to create a new SeaSketch project.
 This includes defining the planning bounds and creating a Sketch class.
 You will want to create a Polygon

 sketch class with a name that makes sense for you project (e.g. MPA for Marine Protected Area) and then also a Collection